 Skip to contents

-Primarily used for cases where you load metapackages like tidyverse or tidymodels but only want to return those packages that are actually used.
-E.g. say you have a library(tidyverse) call but only end-up using functions that are in dplyr -- spot_pkgs() would return "tidyverse" whereas spot_pkgs_used() would return "dplyr".
+Primarily used for cases where you load metapackages like tidyverse or tidymodels but only want to return those packages that have functions from the package that are actually called.
+E.g. say you have a library(tidyverse) call but only end-up using functions that are in dplyr -- in that case spot_pkgs() would return "tidyverse" whereas spot_pkgs_used() would return "dplyr".

 Usage